markrebec/activerecord-collections/README.md

 **Lowlights**
 * Grouping is not currently supported (I just haven't gotten around to it yet).
 * Be careful with method overlap and delegation!
-The collection prefers the `ActiveRecord::Relation` when delgating method calls, so if you have a method (maybe a scope) on your relation with the same name as a method (maybe an attribute) on your model, you'll want to make sure you use `#on_items` or `#on_relation` accordingly.
+The collection prefers the `ActiveRecord::Relation` when delgating method calls, so if you have a method (maybe a scope) on your relation with the same name as a method (maybe an attribute) on your model, you'll want to make sure you use `#on_records` or `#on_relation` accordingly.
 * Because of the way the `ActiveRecord::Collection` behaves, it does not include the `Enumerable` module directly, and many common enumerable methods have not yet been implemented (like `select`, `reject`, etc.).
 If you need to use one of these methods you should call them on your collection of records directly, by grabbing an array of records with `#to_a`, or you can use `#each` or `#map` depending on your needs.
 * This was prototyped in and abstracted from the Instacart rails application, and specs have not yet been ported and filled out.

 ## Basic Usage

+TODO

 ## Delegation